Berkeley-CS195/fa24/qqc-journal.md

 # H195 QQCRs

-**This assignment is only for CS H195 students.** For the CS 195 version of this assignment, see the [QQCR page]({{site.baseurl}}/qqcr).
+**This assignment is only for CS H195 students.** For the CS 195 version of this assignment, see the [195 QQCR page]({{site.baseurl}}/qqcr).

 Similar to CS 195 students, CS H195 students must do weekly QQCRs (Questions, Quotes, Comments, Replies) on Recommended and Required articles weekly.

 ## QQCR Location

-To start, create and share a Google document with the instructors, and submit it via the bCourses assignment.
-This should be done during the first class.

-* To make things easier here is a Google doc template.
-Clicking on [this link](https://docs.google.com/document/d/1hnrH7fPt_22b1v-fYKI6VQjNbjzsvmBBoxuAIW8VMdk/copy){: target="_blank"} will prompt you to make a copy of the Google doc.
-Be sure to make one such that it is shared with your UC Berkeley account.
-* Google doc name: “CS H195 QQC Doc: Given_name Surname” – replace Given_name Surname with your name such that it can be matched to your name in the gradebook.

-* Contents for each class:
-  * Header for each class date with format "Heading 1" so it appears in the document outline.
-  * Contents for each reading due by this Discussion date:
-    * Citation – Must contain title, author, and year
-    * Link to the reading (optional, if useful to you).
-    * Your three QQCs about the reading.
-See below for details.
-  * Additional journal entries, if any, for the week.
-Title the journal entry with format "Heading 2".
-For example, in the first class you will title it "Goals".
+H195 QQCRs should be done in the H195 Specific Edstem, **not** in the General 195/H195 Edstem.
+This includes QQCRs for articles that are shared between 195 and H195.

+Generally, H195 students should not need to post on the 195/H195 Edstem, unless they have a question that pertains to both 195 and H195 students.
+We encourage you to ask H195-specific questions on the H195-specific Edstem to keep things better organized.

-## QQC
+## QQCR
-QQC stands for Question, Quote, or Comment.
-The QQC assignment is a short weekly assignment to help you reflect on the readings and contribute to the upcoming class discussion.
+QQCR stands for Question, Quote, Comment, or Reply.
+The QQCR assignment is a short weekly assignment to help you reflect on the readings and contribute to the upcoming class discussion.

-**Before class each week**, make a new entry in your QQC Journal.
-This involves submitting one Quote from the reading and two QQCs per assigned reading.
-A QQC can be a question about the reading, a quote from the reading, or a comment/reaction to a particular part of the reading.
-For the assignment itself, you do not need to submit one of each in the submission—as long as one of your three is a quote, you can use any mix.
+### Before lecture each week
+Post at least one QQCR on each Recommended or Required 195 Reading in the H195 Ed.

+### Before discussion each week
+Post at least one QQCR on each Recommended or Required H195 Reading in the H195 Ed.

 ## Grading
+### To receive full credit for a given week:
+* You have posted at least one QQCR for each Recommended/Required reading for the week in the H195 Ed
+* 195 QQCRs are done by the time of 195 lecture
+* H195 QQCRs are done by the time of 195 discussion
+* The total number of your QQCRs meets or exceeds seven
+* Your QQCRs show effort and thought
+* Your QQCRs are at least five sentences each
-To receive full credit:
+### To receive full credit for the semester:
-* Within the first class meeting, the document exists and is shared with instructors; the document also is submitted through bCourses.
-* Format is such that there is a "Heading 1" for each class.
-* Three QQCs exist for each reading, where at least one is a quote.
-Graded on completion.
-* All additional journal entries exist as a "Header 2" under the corresponding class.
-Graded on completion.
+* You have completed 10 of the 13 QQCRs

-This document will be graded periodically throughout the semester by instructors.
+Your QQCRs will be graded periodically throughout the semester by instructors.

+## Anonymity

+QQCRs do not need to be public.
+You can remain anonymous if you have something potentially controversial or personal to say.
+If anonymity will help you say something you otherwise wouldn't, please do not hesitate to use it.
+We want for this class to be an opportunity for you to engage critically with the material.
+Please note that TAs and the professor can still see your identity.

+## Regrade/Late policy

+You have 3 drops on the QQCR assignment.
+Please use these before asking for extensions or regrades.

-**Regrade/Late policy**: Regrade windows will be opened twice during the semester (around Week 7 and during RRR week).
+Regrade windows will be opened twice during the semester (around Week 7 and during RRR week).
 During this period, you may review/update your QQCR(s), but you must email the instructor of any specific resubmission(s) so they can regrade your work.

+## Respect and Community

+Please be respectful and professional to your peers and generally.
+Hatred or unnecessary commentary on others will not be tolerated.

+## Large Language Model Usage

+We assume you are in H195 because you are personally interested in the class.
+We want for commentary you make about articles to be your own, from your own reading and interpretation of the article.
+We find that LLM usage generally results in posts that appear to be low-effort or uninspired.
+If we find your post to fit this criteria, we may ask you to rewrite it.

+If you feel like you are in a position where you must use AI aid to get through the class please come speak to us.
+We trust you are in this class with good interests.
+We want to help you and don't want you to be in a position in which you feel like you have to be dishonest to succeed.
+We may be able to excuse you from parts of the assignment or find alternative accommodation for you to be able to feel comfortable doing the class work on your own.

 ## Acknowledgments